jroller03/Capstone-Planning/README.md

 1. Clone this repository from GitHub.

 2. From Terminal install open jdk sudo apt-get install openjdk-7-jdk.
+For React do an npm install and webpack-dev-server and it will pop up in window.

 3. Open Java program and save 3-D Tic-Tac-Toe